 What can go in your recycling bin:

-- paper and cardboard including newspapers, glossy magazines, books, envelopes, telephone books, empty pizza boxes and long life juice and milk containers
+such as newspapers, glossy magazines, books, envelopes, telephone books, empty pizza boxes and long life juice and milk containers

-- steel and aluminium tins and cans including aerosol spray cans, pet food cans, food tins, drink cans, clean aluminium foil and trays, as well as steel and aluminium pots and pans and empty dried paint tins
+such as aerosol spray cans, pet food cans, food tins, drink cans, clean aluminium foil and trays, as well as steel and aluminium pots and pans and empty dried paint tins

-- all rigid plastic liquid and food containers including fruit punnets, biscuit trays, empty ice cream containers, shampoo and conditioner bottles, empty takeaway containers, margarine tubs, as well as deodorant bottles, small garden plant pots, disposable plastic cutlery and crockery, Tupperware and CD cases (without the CDs).
+such as fruit punnets, biscuit trays, empty ice cream containers, shampoo and conditioner bottles, empty takeaway containers, margarine tubs, as well as deodorant bottles, small garden plant pots, disposable plastic cutlery and crockery, Tupperware and CD cases (without the CDs).

-What can't go in your recycling bin:
+DO NOT put in your recycling bin:

 - Leave your bin on the kerb for collection by 5.30am.